|

 During this period the political condition of India was changing and

-were successful ruled under one king.
-Under this type of
+were successfully ruled under one king.
+Under these type of

-circumstances, the contest for power took place.
-Mughal Empire was
+circumstances, a contest for power took place.
+The Mughal Empire was

-disintegrating, so that numerous regional states could be replaced.
+disintegrating, so numerous regional states could be replaced.

 All these circumstances seemed favourable for East India Company to